 Our greenhouse has been outfitted with full-spectrum LED lights in all of our growing areas.
-These lights mimic natural sunlight, growing healthier plants with higher yields, and use up to 60% less energy than conventional grow lights1.
+These lights mimic natural sunlight, growing healthier plants with higher yields, and use up to 60% less energy than conventional grow lights.
 We installed thermal curtains in all our greenhouse growing compartments.
 These curtains provide shade to the plants when required and help us retain heat inside the greenhouse during the colder months, reducing the need for cooling in summer and heating in winter.

-Similar to 2020, we did not have enough electricity available to power our greenhouse in 2021, resulting in the continued use of natural gas generators to supplement the deficit.
-In 2021, our energy consumption increased by 79.7% to 113,243 GJ (2020 - 63,023 GJ) due to the significant growth in our business and production volumes.
-However, when viewed in relation to revenues, our energy consumption per dollar of revenue decreased by 30.1% to 3.93 MJ/\$ revenue (2020 - 5.63 MJ/\$ revenue).
+In 2022, our energy consumption decreased by 13.4% to 98,053 GJ (2021 - 113,243 GJ) due to the BC Hydro project transition in September 2022 reducing our natural gas consumption.
+When viewed in relation to revenues, our energy consumption per dollar of revenue decreased by 29.8% to 2.76 MJ/\$ revenue (2021- 3.93 MJ/\$ revenue).